-- Must be a graduate of a high school located in Allegany County, Maryland; - Must have earned a cumulative high school grade point average of at least 3.5 at the end of his/her junior or senior year of high school; - Must have begun full-time studies at Allegany College of Maryland within two years of high school graduation; - Must be considered a college freshman; i.e., one who has earned less than 28 semester credits.
-College developmental course credit-hour equivalents count toward this total; - Must not have been previously enrolled full-time at another college or university.
+- · Must be a graduate of a high school located in Allegany County, Maryland; - Must have earned a cumulative high school grade point average of at least 3.5 at the end of his/her junior or senior year of high school; - Must have begun full-time studies at Allegany College of Maryland within two years of high school graduation; - Must be considered a college freshman; i.e., one who has earned less than 28 semester credits.
+College developmental course credit-hour equivalents count toward this total; - · Must not have been previously enrolled full-time at another college or university. - An application is required and a final high school transcript must be provided.